qlu-lab/PUMAS/README.md

 ## Introduction

 Our project gives user-friendly function that presents a direct and explicit result of fine-tuning polygenic risk score models.
-For full explanation and tutorail, please go to  [wiki](https://github.com/qlu-lab/PRS-Fine-tuning/wiki)
+For full explanation and tutorial, please go to  [wiki](https://github.com/qlu-lab/PRS-Fine-tuning/wiki)

 ### Prerequisites
+R
 The following R packages are required
 `devtools`
- `PRS-Fine-tuning` (Our package)
+`PRS-Fine-tuning`

 If you don't have devtools installed, please install as following
 ##### Mac and Linux: